hennesre/jobhuntengine/role_evaluation_framework.md

 ## Decision Matrix

-### STRONG YES - Apply Immediately
+### STRONG YES - Apply Immediately (Prioritize super-IC roles)
 - Meets all must-haves
-- High-weight criteria (Role Level, AI Focus, Comp) all score strong/moderate fit or better
+- High-weight criteria (Role Level, AI Focus, Technical Autonomy, Comp) all score strong/moderate fit or better
+- Super-IC signals present (highest priority for active search)
 - Most other criteria positive
 - No major red flags

+**Note**: Leadership roles meeting these criteria are still "STRONG YES" but should be deprioritized in daily search time allocation in favor of super-IC opportunities.

 ### YES - Worth Pursuing
 - Meets all must-haves